 In unison simply means together, in musical terms, it means two or more singers singing the same note together.

 The musical term Vibrato is an Italian word that means to vibrate, it can refer both to musicians and singers as well.

-The Verismo is a form of opera which has its roots in everyday life.
+The Verismo is a form of opera that has its roots in everyday life.